GetDKAN/dkan/docs/source/user-guide/guide_api.rst

          ]
        }

-This can be converted to a query string to be used with a simple GET request by pasting the request body above into a service such as `Convert Online <https://www.convertonline.io/convert/json-to-query-string>`_.
+You can convert the above json into to a query string to be used with a simple GET request by pasting the request body above into a service such as `Convert Online <https://www.convertonline.io/convert/json-to-query-string>`_.
 Doing so results in the following query string: